Daniel-KM/Omeka-S-module-Thesaurus/README.md

 For that, use the integrated ontology `skos`, that contains the classes and the properties to manage items as concepts.

-### Create a thesaurus via the convert tool

-A button on the thesaurus page allows to convert a hierarchical list of descriptors into a flat list that can be used via a [Custom vocab] or into a list of concept items (recommended, because normalized and manageable).
+### Input file formats

-The input file may have various formats.
-Following tables can be created easily with a text editor or [LibreOffice] Calc.
+In addition to the standard SKOS above, the import tool supports structured text formats.
+They can be created easily with a text editor or [LibreOffice] Calc.

 #### Hierarchical text with tabulation offset

-In this mode, the tabulations indicate the hierarchy (see example for [countries](data/examples/countries.md)):
+In this mode, the tabulations indicate the hierarchy (see example for [countries](data/examples/countries.txt)):

 ```
 Europe